HVML/PurC/README.md

 1. PurC provides the APIs for variant management, here variant is way of HVML program to manage data.
 1. PurC provides the APIs for parsing JSON and extended JSON.
 1. PurC provides the APIs for parsing and evaluting a parameterized eJSON expression.
-1. PurC provides the APIs for parsing a HTML document.
+1. PurC provides the APIs for parsing an HTML document.

 You can use these groups of APIs independently according to your needs.